 The marriage benefits of encouraging him to build a solid relationship with himself

 When we have time alone to acquaint ourselves with our true selves we strengthen the most important relationship in our lives – the relationship we have with ourselves.

 “If cultivating a relationship with ourselves is not worthwhile, what other relationships would be?”, Arnie Kozak, PhD, a psychotherapist and clinical assistant professor in psychiatry at the University of Vermont College of Medicine.
 (1)

-By taking time-out and honoring your own needs and desires a person is much more likely to honor the needs and desires of others, especially their significant other.
+By allowing him to take time-out to honor his own needs and desires a husband is much more likely to honor the needs and desires of others, especially his significant other.

-On the flip-side, when a person’s needs and desires are not being met, and they feel that they are just existing to service the needs and desires of others (mainly a female problem granted), they tend to feel resentful and this will often bleed into their interpersonal relationships.
+On the flip-side, when a man’s needs and desires are not being met, and they feel that they are just existing to service the needs and desires of others, they tend to feel resentful and this will often bleed into their closest interpersonal relationships.

-Taking time to rejuvenate helps with interpersonal relationships
+Taking short periods apart to rejuvenate helps both parties with interpersonal relationships

 Just as time-outs can help rejuvenate mind and body, indulging in short periods of recreational fun and creativity helps light-up your spirit.

 As the saying goes “all work and no play makes Jack a dull boy”.

 Although marriage comes with certain serious responsibilities and commitments a person still needs to be able to have fun pursuing their own hobbies.
 Partners do not always agree on what that entails though.